ianlimle/ItsMeMario/README.md

 ## Project Structure
 **train.py**
-Training script that loops between Environment and Mario
+Training script that loops between the environment and the Mario agent.

 **agent.py**
 Defines a `Mario` class that helps the agent collect experiences, make actions given observations and updates the action policy.